Standards of Academic Honesty and Disciplinary Procedures

 Academic misconduct is any intentional act or omission by a student which misrepresents his or her academic achievements, or any attempt to misrepresent his or her academic achievements.
 The following acts constitute academic misconduct.
 This is not an exhaustive list.

-Plagiarism: Any representation of the work of another as his or her own constitutes plagiarism.
+b.
+Plagiarism: Any representation of the work of another as one’s own constitutes plagiarism.
 This includes copying or substantially restating the work of another person without the use of quotation marks or other indication that the words of another have been copied, the use of any written or oral work from which the student has obtained ideas or data without citing the source, or collaborating with another person in an academic endeavor without acknowledging that person’s contribution.

-A student who is found guilty of academic misconduct is subject to the following sanctions.
+A student who is found guilty of academic misconduct is subject to any of the following sanctions: